relentlessly/ManaDesk/README.md

 # ManaDesk
 ManaDesk

-This project is a fork of: https://sourceforge.net/projects/mtgbrowser/ only made possible by the hard work of its creator : elaskavaia Thank you
+This project is a fork of Magic Assistant: https://sourceforge.net/projects/mtgbrowser/ only made possible by the hard work of its creator : Alena Laskavaia Thank you